idavydov/treenet/README.md

 data = np.load('data/m0.npy')[()]
 ```

+This is dictionary where keys are dataset IDs, and values are
+dictionaries.
 Dictionary describing a single dataset looks as follows:

 ```python
 {